TrueFiEng/Waffle/docs/source/mock-contract.rst

   const mockContract = await deployMockContract(wallet, contractAbi);

-You can also choose the deployment address of the mock contract by providing it as an argument:
+You can also choose the deployment address of the mock contract with the options argument:

 .. code-block:: ts

-  const mockContract = await deployMockContract(wallet, contractAbi, deploymentAddress)
+  const mockContract = await deployMockContract(wallet, contractAbi, {
+    address: deploymentAddress,
+    overrride: false // optional, specifies if the contract should be overwritten })

 The mock contract can now be integrated into other contracts by using the :code:`address` attribute.
 Return values for mocked functions can be set using: